 way I am going to support a plan without knowing the details.

-“a better education plan -- one that cuts standardized testing to a
+a better education plan -- one that cuts standardized testing to a

 bare minimum, invests in our preschools, and gives every kid in every

-corner of our country a fair shot” is not enough.
+corner of our country a fair shot”

-have a Ph.D. in education and I maintain a blog on the subject.
+I have a Ph.D. in education and I maintain a blog on the subject.

 And I am a registered Democrat.
 Kindly send me (and anyone else

-of the plan so we can decide for
+whose support you want) a copy of the plan so we can decide for

 ourselves if we want to endorse it.